swilliamson70/bitburner/README.md

 2025-06-05: found a node beyond the cave.
 Discovered a reference to the Enders (O.S.
 Card be damned).
 BN-2 > and now Hack = 1

+2025-07-04: added a tree script to crawl the network and build a network tree recursively, and new versions of a start up script, the last of which uses the tree function.
+Otherwise leveling up a gang and waiting for hacking to hit 15000 - currently, almost at 2k.